Nick Townsend: Barnsley

 Townsend was on the bench for Barnsley's opening league match of the season, but made his debut three days later in the League Cup visit to Scunthorpe United.
 The score was 1–1 after 90 minutes and after extra time, so went to a penalty shootout.
 Although Townsend did not save any of the kicks, his side won the shootout 7–6 after a Scunthorpe miss.
 He signed a three-year contract with the club for an undisclosed fee on 1 September.
 Townsend made his Football League debut on 12 September at home to Swindon Town, after Adam Davies was dropped as one of several changes made by manager Lee Johnson.
 Lack of communication between Townsend and his defender gifted Swindon the lead via an own goal, but both made up for their errors later in the game as Barnsley won 4–1.
 According to Barnsley News and Sport, "Townsend was erratic in his judgement in leaving his line on occasions, as witnessed by the confusion over the own goal, but made three good saves".
 He kept his place until the end of October, but that was the last he played in the season.

 In need of first-team football, Townsend joined National League club Solihull Moors in October 2017 on an initial one-month loan.
 He made five appearances before returning to his parent club.
 In February 2018, Davies was dropped after a run of 123 starts and Townsend played eight Championship matches before Davies resumed his place.
 Townsend was released at the end of the season.

 Newport County

 On 4 August 2018, Townsend joined League Two side Newport County, signing a two-year contract.
 He made his debut for Newport on 14 August 2018 in a 4–1 win against Cambridge United in the EFL Cup first round.
-In April 2021 Townsend signed a two year contract extension with Newport until the end of the 2022-23 season.
-Townsend was an unused substitute for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th minute penalty.
+In April 2021 Townsend signed a two-year contract extension with Newport until the end of the 2022–23 season.
+Townsend was an unused substitute for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th-minute penalty.
+In June 2023 Townsend signed a contract extension for a further two years.
+He was selected as Newport County Player of the Year for the 2023–24 season and the 2024-25 season.

+On 9 June 2025, the club announced he would leave when his contract expired.

+Eastleigh

+On 12 June 2025 Townsend signed for National League club Eastleigh.

 International career

-On 3 June 2022 Townsend made his international debut for Antigua and Barbuda, playing the full match in the 1-0 win against Barbados.
+Born in England, Townsend is of Antiguan descent through a grandfather.
+On 3 June 2022, he made his international debut for Antigua and Barbuda, playing the full match in the 1–0 win against Barbados in the 2022–23 CONCACAF Nations League.